 Throughout the course of your study, we strongly recommend that you check your progress towards fulfilling your MBA degree requirements.
-You may learn your academic progress at any time by accessing the Degree Audit Reporting System (DARS).
+You may monitor your academic progress at any time by accessing the Degree Audit Reporting System (DARS).
 If you have any questions about the DARS report and/or would like to discuss your plans for completing your degree, we invite you to contact your MBA academic advisor.

-2022-2023 TUITION AND FEES
+2023-2024 TUITION AND FEES

-Tuition rates for students entering in the Full-time MBA Program in Autumn 2021 are below.
-These rates will remain the same for the two years you are enrolled in the MBA Program.
-Students who take longer than two years to complete their MBA degree may see an increase in their tuition.
-IMA, Technology, S&A, Facility, and U-PASS fees are set on an annual basis by the University and could change during your second year in the MBA Program.
+Tuition rates for students entering the Evening MBA Program in Autumn 2023 are below.
+These rates will remain the same for the three years you are enrolled in the MBA Program.
+Students who take longer than three years to complete their MBA degree will see an increase in their tuition as they will be moved to the newest tuition bracket.
+IMA, Technology, S&A, Facility, and U-PASS fees are set on an annual basis by the University and could change during your second and third year in the MBA Program.